King's Guard: Other British Army units

 Since 2013, regular public duties responsibility has reverted to the Household Division.
 However, line infantry units occasionally provide the Guard for short periods of time.
 The Royal Gibraltar Regiment is a line infantry regiment and home defence unit of British Forces Gibraltar, that formed the Queen's Guard in March 2001, April 2012 and March 2022.
 In 2012, the Royal Gibraltar Regiment became the first unit to provide both the Queen's Guard and the Saluting Battery simultaneously.
 In the summer of 2018, Balaklava Company, the dedicated public duties unit of the Royal Regiment of Scotland, and 2nd Battalion, The Rifles, both provided the Guard at Buckingham Palace and Windsor Castle.
+Balaklava Company also mounted King's Guard in London in December 2025 and April 2026.

 Units from the Army Reserve, and its predecessor, the Territorial Army, have also formed the guard.
 In 1938, the Honourable Artillery Company, a Territorial Army unit, provided the King's Guard.
 The same regiment subsequently provided the Queen's Guard in 1958.
 In June 2015, soldiers from the 3rd Battalion, Royal Welsh, provided the Tower of London detachment of the Queen's Guard.